fadetogrey/NYTimesSearch/README.md

   * [x] Sort order (oldest or newest)
 * [x] Subsequent searches have any filters applied to the search results
 * [x] User can tap on any image in results to see the full text of article **full-screen**
-* [ ] User can **scroll down to see more articles**.
+* [x] User can **scroll down to see more articles**.
 The maximum number of articles is limited by the API search.
-* [x] User can **share an article link** to their friends or email it to themselves (It was working but broke at last minute.)
+* [x] User can **share an article link** to their friends or email it to themselves

 The following **optional** features are implemented:

 * [x] Improved the user interface and experiment with image assets and/or styling and coloring Added filter icon in action bar from Material Design.
 * [ ] Replaced Filter Settings Activity with a lightweight modal overlay
-* [ ] Implements robust error handling, [check if internet is available](http://guides.codepath.com/android/Sending-and-Managing-Network-Requests#checking-for-network-connectivity), handle error cases, network failures
+* [x] Implements robust error handling, [check if internet is available](http://guides.codepath.com/android/Sending-and-Managing-Network-Requests#checking-for-network-connectivity), handle error cases, network failures
 * [ ] Use the [RecyclerView](http://guides.codepath.com/android/Using-the-RecyclerView) with the `StaggeredGridLayoutManager` to display improve the grid of image results

 The following **stretch** features are implemented: